roman-milk/roman-milk.github.io/grannys-dirty-photographs.md

  I looked up to see the women's mouths locked together.
 I went back to my grandmother's pussy, slurping at her and probing her opening with my tongue.
 Then, after eliciting several groans and grunts of approval from gran I moved up to survey the taut globes of Elaine's derrière.
 Her dangling labia gaped when I parted those tight cheeks with my fingers.
 Her puckered sphincter winked at me.

  "I love it when you do that," Elaine's said, her voice curdled with dissolute delight when I probed the dark smudge of her anus with my tongue.
 "He's licking my arsehole, Sarah," Elaine breathed.
 "It's so fucking wicked."
-Report_Story #2